jacfra/en/README.md

 ## Goal

-Broadly, this repository serves as structure for documenting the fundamentals of a language learning curriculum.
+Broadly, this repository serves as structure for documenting the fundamentals english to give structure to of a language learning curriculum.

 ## Why